Skip to main content

 There were requirements around furloughing workers from an employment law perspective.
 Guidance and articles can still be found on the internet.

-Although these are outside the scope of this guidance, the main thing to note was that the employment relationship continued through the furlough period and you continued to have certain obligations – for example, workers may have continued to accrue holiday (guidance for which was published on GOV.UK, as linked to above).
+The main thing to note is that the employment relationship continued through the furlough period and employers continued to have certain obligations – for example, workers may have continued to accrue holiday.

 Incorrect calculation/claim?